The Intelligent Automation Impact on Wealth & Asset Management

 That seems to be the long-standing adage and guiding principle in the wealth and asset management industry.
 But times are changing.
 While established strategies may not be ‘broken’ themselves, they no longer align with investors’ evolving needs and expectations, let alone the realities of operating in the financial services digital-first era.
 These changes include the transfer of wealth to younger tech-savvy individuals, regulatory adjustments, clients who want more sustainable options and lower fees, and a tighter labor market where employees are choosing digitally focused organizations.

 Not only does intelligent automation (IA) stand as one of the most impactful levers to address these challenges, but it also opens the door to more opportunities with far-reaching benefits.
 In wealth management, it’s the underutilized strategy that propels you toward unrivaled success.

-There are three main ways to achieve growth and bottom-line profit for the average wealth management firm.
+For the average wealth management firm, there are typically three main ways to achieve growth and bottom-line profit:

 - Hire more people.

 - Merge with or acquire another company.

 - Reduce costs by tightening employee costs or making people redundant.

 However, all these options risk being slow, expensive and potentially harmful to your reputation.
 But there’s a fourth, much less talked about way, which is proven to be quick to achieve results, very cost-effective, increase customer satisfaction and give you a significant return on investment (ROI):

 4. Leveraging IA to augment and work alongside your existing workforce.